This blog may contain affiliate links. Read our disclosure policy for more info.

 Everybody knows that some of the best coffee beans in the world come from Colombia.
 They treasure their coffee, and they are experts in making you treasure it as well.
 I have to say it’s delicious, and even if you are not much of a coffee drinker, you will notice the special flavor of Colombian coffee.

-There are many coffee bean plantations around so taking a coffee tour from Medellin is a no-brainer.
-My pick is this private coffee farm tour where you’ll learn everything about the process of growing and roasting coffee right from the owners.
+There are many coffee bean plantations around, so taking a coffee tour from Medellin is a no-brainer.
+My pick is this coffee farm tour, where you’ll learn everything about the process of growing and roasting coffee right from the owners.
 It’s incredible the amount of love they put into every step of the way, from planting the seeds to pouring the freshly brewed coffee into a cup.

 This tour takes around 4 to 5 hours, and it includes transportation, snacks, coffee (of course!), and a guide.
-It runs at multiple departure times throughout the day and only costs $69 USD for a small group tour, or $99 USD for a private tour.
+It runs at multiple departure times throughout the day, and you can choose between a private experience or a small-group tour.
 From picking the beans yourself to learning how to make their traditional tintico, this tour will make you appreciate this product like never before – just look at all of the 5-star reviews here!

 5. Go on a Bicycle Tour of the City